Updated: Sep 8

 Intuitive Eating is a wonderful book to have on hand and reference any time you have questions or need some guidance on your IE journey!

 Jenni Schaefer battled an eating disorder and writes with humor, honesty, and full transparency about her journey to food and body freedom.

 She now speaks worldwide with the National Eating Disorders Association (NEDA) and has written another book, Goodbye Ed, Hello Me which outlines the next step in her healing journey: reclamation of self.

 Check out Life Without Ed here!

 If you hang out with me long enough, you'll hear my talk about body neutrality as opposed to body positivity.

 So you can imagine my joy when I discovered this book, Beyond Beautiful, that outlines body neutrality in an easy-to-understand way and provides a lot of practical tips for jump-starting your healing journey right away.

 Christy Harrison made a name for herself with her podcast Food Psych (referenced below) which I am a huge fan of.
 She is a registered dietician and a certified intuitive eating counselor.

-I have no doubts that her book is an incredible resource for those who are looking to learn more about diet culture and break free from its lies.
+Her book is an incredible resource for those who are looking to learn more about diet culture and break free from its lies.